Do Soccer Balls Have a Bladder?

 In order for a soccer ball to acquire and maintain its spherical shape, it has to be filled with air that isn’t allowed to escape in the process.

-By using an electric soccer ball pump or a manual ball pump, a person can easily facilitate the process of inflating a soccer ball to its recommended pressure level.
+By using a pump, a person can easily inflate a soccer ball to its recommended pressure level.

 Want to test your knowledge on soccer ball care?